molgenis/hadoop-pipeline/README.md

 __Solution:__

 One of the input directories you've given contains a folder.
-Every input folder given as parameter should ONLY contain the expected `.fq.gz` input files.
+Every input folder given as parameter should ONLY contain files.
+Any `.fq.gz` file should adhere to the format as created by the Halvade Upload tool.
+Any non-`.tar.gz` file will be ignored, though for efficiency it is advisable to not have any other files in the input folder(s) at all.
 Alternatively, if you want to give a single folder containing subfolders that each contain the `.fq.gz` files from a single sample that should function as input, add the following argument instead `-D mapreduce.input.fileinputformat.input.dir.recursive=true` when executing the job jar.

 ---